2016 Ultimate Challenge

-2016 Ultimate Challenge - supported by Newman's Own Foundation
+Proudly supported by Newman's Own Foundation

-“To meet life challenges with optimism and enthusiasm is the most valuable lesson I will take away from the whole Leeuwin experience."
+“It was wonderful to be involved in such an activity.
+To meet life challenges with optimism and enthusiasm is the most valuable lesson I will take away from the whole Leeuwin experience."

 - Nick Evans, St John Ambulance Support Carer.